Quantitative101/Ollama-Local-WebUI/README.md

 # Ollama-Local-WebUI
-A local HTML HTML Frontend - Made by Quantitative
+A local HTML Frontend - Made by Quantitative

 Usage: